 The single license now only files ten (10) returns compared to previous years, where you could file up to 20.
 As StudioTax has grown, it has needed to hire more employees to provide support.

 The minimal $15.00 fee is still lower than most other paid tax-filing software in Canada.
-StudioTax also provides a full refund within 30 days if the license was not activated.
+StudioTax also provides a full refund within 30 days if the license is not activated.

 Pros and Cons of StudioTax